IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 ## 1 - Controller
 **Variable Name** | **Description** | **Example**
 :--- | :--- | :---
 **env.controller.sudo_pass** | The password to the machine running Ansible (localhost).<br /> This will only be used for two things.
-To ensure you've installed the<br /> pre-requisite packages if you're on Linux, and to add the login URL<br /> to your /etc/hosts file. | Pas$w0rd!
+To ensure you've installed the<br /> pre-requisite packages if you're on Linux, and to add the login URL<br /> to your /etc/hosts file. <br />This variable needs to be configured within the vault.yaml file by specifying vault_workstation_sudo_pass variable.| Pas$w0rd!

 ## 2 - LPAR(s)
 **Variable Name** | **Description** | **Example**